Everyone loves a great plot twist.

-They make for a great story and leave a lasting impact on the reader.
+They make for a great story and the surprising reveal leaves a lasting impact on the reader.

 Even when you sense a plot twist, the author’s grace and skill still keep some elements of surprise until the twist is revealed.